All Scheduled Event Dates & Times are Tentative & Subject to Change

-Then the I-500 hosts the 2nd running of the Brad Redman Memorial for the Great Lakes Antique Snowmobile Series (G.L.A.S.S.).
-This event allows riders with sleds that are 30 years old (1988) and older the chance to get a feel of the only mile oval snowmobile endurance track in North America as Wednesday activities end with the 30-Lap Brad Redman Memorial.
+Then the I-500 hosts the 3rd running of the Brad Redman Memorial for the Great Lakes Antique Snowmobile Series (G.L.A.S.S.).
+This event allows riders with sleds that are 30 years old (1989) and older the chance to get a feel of the only mile oval snowmobile endurance track in North America as Wednesday activities end with the 30-Lap Brad Redman Memorial.
 Traverse City, Michigan’s Chris Kelly was the winner of the inaugural Redman Memorial in 2016 while the 2017 version of the event was unfortunately canceled.
+In 2018, Chris Kelly (Stocks), Jeff Malaska (340s) & Kyle VanSloten (440s) were the winners in the three classes that were on hand.

 Thursday is action packed with the fifth round of I-500 Qualifying from 12:00-2:00p.m.
 The Rookies get one Final Practice Session from 2:00-3:00p.m., then it’s time for Final Round Qualifying for the Woody’s Challenge competitors as the “Sweet 16”, the fastest 16 riders from the three days of Qualifying will be locked into the 24th running of the Woody’s Challenge.

 Then from 4:00-6:00p.m., it’s time for the Final Round of I-500 Qualifying.
-The final opportunity for riders and teams to lock themselves into the 50th Annual I-500 Snowmobile Race.
+The final opportunity for riders and teams to lock themselves into the 51st annual I-500 Snowmobile Race.
 Additionally, a cool $1,000 payday awaits the winner of #SooI500 Pole Award and that rider will lead the field to the Green Flag on Saturday morning.